daveism/ncgis-talk-2017-resources/GitHub_step2.md

 Share the map with Everyone.

-> keep this window open your going to need the webmap later!
+> Tip: keep this window open your going to need the webmap later!

 ![share](https://docs.google.com/uc?id=0BykF_bN9fsvITHBReHBleFI4SHc)